 Tomashi Jackson (b.
-1980 Houston, TX) is a multidisciplinary artist known for placing formal and material investigations in dialogue with recent histories of displacement and disenfranchisement.
+1980 Houston, TX) is a multidisciplinary artist working across painting, video, textiles and sculpture who places formal and material investigations in dialogue with recent histories of displacement and disenfranchisement.
 Jackson has been invited to present new work as part of the Parrish Art Museum’s special Platform project, an annual invitation to an artist to consider the entire Museum as a potential site for works that transcend disciplinary boundaries, encouraging new ways to experience art, architecture, landscape, and community.

 Jackson is particularly interested in the movements and migrations of groups of people, the curtailment of these for populations of color, and how boundary lines are drawn, maintained, and in some ways subverted.
 Her continued investigation into color, light, and perception, and the effects of these on the value of human life in public space is inspired by Josef Albers’ research on the relativity of color and the unconscious processes by which the brain organizes and reconciles information, resulting in works with exuberant color, bold geometries, and intricate layerings of material.

-Platform: Tomashi Jackson is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.
+Platform: Tomashi Jackson—The Land Claim is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.

 About Tomashi Jackson